libgd/libgd/src/readme.txt

           implementation possible, and the implementation is expected to improve, but there will always be degenerate cases in which the stack can become very deep.
 This can be a problem in MSDOS and MS Windows environments.
-(Of course, in a Unix or NT environment with a proper stack, this is not a problem at all.)
+(Of course, in a Unix or Windows 95/98/NT environment with a proper stack, this is not a problem at all.)

 ... inside a function ...